-The Omaha defense is not as bad as the one-sided losses would indicate, but they give up a lot of points as a result of short fields opposing teams have drive due to the Heart offense.
-Danielle Hawkins, AKA “The Hawk”, joined the Heart a few weeks ago and has the ability to pressure Hughes all night.
+The Omaha defense is not as bad as the one-sided losses would indicate, but they give up a lot of points as a result of short fields their opposition have been given due to the struggling Heart offense.
+Danielle Hawkins, a.k.a.
+“The Hawk”, joined the Heart a few weeks ago and has the ability to pressure Hughes all night.

 Look for Atlanta to have more possessions as a result of turnovers and stops, and expect them to pull away in the second half from a Omaha team in search of an identity.